Learn more about Wi-Fi® extenders and how they work.

 Wi-Fi extenders are devices that may help solve this problem.
 They take the signal from your Wi-Fi gateway and reduce signal weak spots and dead zones while seamlessly creating a single network that covers the entire home.
 Some Wi-Fi extenders can extend the signal up to 1,000 sq. ft.
 This means you can take a device and move throughout your home while staying connected the whole time.

 If you are an AT&T Internet customer, you may be eligible to get AT&T Extended Wi-Fi coverage service for an additional fee, which includes a new smart Wi-Fi extender (or more than one if you qualify1), a free extender replacement if it’s defective (as long as you have the service) and tools via the Smart Home Manager app to help you get the most out of your extended Wi-Fi coverage.
-Read more about AT&T Extended Wi-Fi Coverage service.
+Learn more about how to get AT&T Extended Wi-Fi Coverage service.

 A Wi-Fi extender may benefit you if you find your home has poor Wi-Fi coverage, including low speeds or dead zones.
 Dead zones are areas where the Wi-Fi connection is bad or even non-existent.